technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

-**Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview**
+## **Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview**

 **Introduction**

-Copilot for Security is a generative AI security product that empowers security and IT professionals respond to cyber threats, process signals, and assess risk exposure at the speed and scale of AI.
+Security Copilot is a generative AI security product that empowers security and IT professionals respond to cyber threats, process signals, and assess risk exposure at the speed and scale of AI.
 In this lab, you’ll be activating Security for Copilot utilizing Azure subscription